Two clamps in an original holder. $50.

 Shipping notes: Weight is 1,020 lbs.
 Height of table from floor, 34 inches.
 Width of cutter, 44 inches.
 Length of cutter, 58, inches.
 Height of cutter, 53 inches.
 Will pass through door with lever and balance weight removed, 37 inches.
 Will pass through door with table removed, 28-1/2 inches.

-This comes with over thirty years of extras and press parts, including two MB811 Bunting flatbases for printing with photopolymer plates, imported brass roller rail supports (see pics), Vandercook press manual, original Vandercook press cloth cover, new unused drive belt (for motor), two sets of (used) inking rollers from RotaDyne (Chino), positive lockup bar, press lamp, new washup blade for automatic washup, extra bearing block assemblies (3) for rollers, extra unused crescent for oscillating ink drum, Challenge .918 type high gauge, Vandercook roller setting gauge, Challenge Hempel guoin key, maintenance tools (original screwdriver, wrench, etc.).
+This comes with over forty years of extras and press parts, including two MB811 Bunting flatbases for printing with photopolymer plates, imported brass roller rail supports (see pics), Vandercook press manual, original Vandercook press cloth cover, new unused drive belt (for motor), two sets of (used) inking rollers from RotaDyne (Chino), positive lockup bar, press lamp, new washup blade for automatic washup, extra bearing block assemblies (3) for rollers, extra unused crescent for oscillating ink drum, Challenge .918 type high gauge, Vandercook roller setting gauge, Challenge Hempel guoin key, maintenance tools (original screwdriver, wrench, etc.).

 Photos of work done on the press can be seen here and throughout this blog.
 More photos of the press are available upon request.

 Gerald Lange, typographer & printer

 by Chandler Burr (5/27/2010)

 Gerald Lange at the very first CODEX with his Bieler Press roller setting gauge made at Jet Propulsion Laboratory.

 Gerald Lange is the proprietor and founder of The Bieler Press, a small printing and publishing firm specializing in studio letterpress, typographic design, and the publication of finely-printed limited edition books and related matter.
 Gerald also regularly teaches courses in typography and letterpress printing at the Art Center College of Design and the Otis College of Art and Design.
 He is the author of the single best text on printing from photopolymer, Printing Digital Type on the Hand-Operated Flatbed Cylinder Press.